To succeed in a competitive landscape, tech companies have to understand their options for protecting intellectual property (IP).

 Each of the differences described above could affect your strategy for developing and distributing your IP rights.
 Use the following questions to help you decide if patent or trade secret protection is right for your particular circumstances.

-- Patent-eligible subject matter: Defined by U.S. law as a “process, machine, manufacture or composition of matter”
+- Patent-eligible subject matter: Defined by U.S. law as a “process, machine, manufacture or composition of matter”, but with many exceptions

 - Novel: Different from all “prior art,” not just prior patents